PhilLockett/Balancer/README.md

-# TrackSort
+# Balancer
-`TrackSort` is a command-line utility for splitting 'tracks' across multiple 'sides'.
+`Balancer` is a command-line utility for balancing 'tracks' across multiple 'sides'.

 **USE AT OWN RISK.**